COVID-19 Update & Protocol

 3. Only women who are symptom free may use the Mikvah.
-If you are symptom free but have been exposed to someone with the virus, you may not use the Mikvah.
-If you have returned from out of the country in the past 14 days or for any other reason have been ordered to be under self-quarantine, you may not use the Mikvah.
+If you are symptom free but have been exposed to someone with the virus, you may NOT use the Mikvah.
+If you have returned from out of the country in the past 14 days or for any other reason have been ordered to be under self-quarantine, and you may NOT use the Mikvah.

 5. To avoid cross-contamination, all users should leave their items such as purses and phones in their car.
-Payment for the mikvah will be sent via invoice to avoid any cash or credit transaction.
+Payment for the mikvah will be sent via email to avoid payment transactions at the mikvah.
 Please note no supplies or towels will be provided at the mikvah as a precautionary measure.
 All preparation must be done immediately before your arrival.

-6. All Mikvah attendants must wear new gloves for each user and will wear a mask during their time as an attendant.
+6. All Mikvah attendants will wear new gloves for each user and will wear a mask during their time as an attendant.
 All surfaces will be wiped down with a disinfectant between each user and at the end of the evening.
 All bath mats will be changed after each use by the exit of the mikvah water.

 7. The Mikvah attendant will remain at a distance of two meters from the Mikvah user, and will be able to do a visual inspection ONLY of the user.
 Please do not ask the attendant to come any closer to you for any reason.